Communication: November 9, 2021

 The following flowchart will support the return to work/school for non-covid related illnesses.

-Students and staff that are positive for COVID-19 will be required per TCPHE to isolate for 10 days, and are considered infections 48 hours prior to symptom onset.
+Students and staff that are positive for COVID-19 will be required per TCPHE to isolate for 10 days, and are considered contagious 48 hours prior to symptom onset and a minimum of 10 days after testing positive or symptom onset.

 Students will be encouraged and provided the opportunity to practice periodic handwashing.